 Honoring Life as Sacred: Psalm 139:13-14 reminds us that we are fearfully and wonderfully made by God.
 Tobacco use defiles the sacredness of life, but faith leaders can affirm the sanctity of our humanly existence by working to prevent tobacco-related suffering and death.

-There are many ways for Faith leaders to weigh in and challenge media, lawmakers and community leaders to make youth tobacco prevention a priority at the federal, state and local level.
+There are many ways for faith leaders to weigh in and challenge lawmakers, the media and other community leaders to make youth tobacco prevention a priority at the federal, state and local levels.
 Some activities you might engage in are: